Yemen unrest: Security forces open fire on protesters

 The defence ministry said the trouble began when protesters threw petrol bombs at the security forces, and claimed that an Islamist group had opened fire on the rally.

-But protesters dismissed the government's version of events, saying their march had been peaceful and blaming security forces for the violence.'No retreat'
+But protesters dismissed the government's version of events, saying their march had been peaceful and blaming security forces for the violence.

 Witnesses said the security forces opened fire on the protesters after they left an encampment in Sanaa and marched towards the presidential palace.